Arizona Submarine Veterans

 Wesley Bolin Plaza.

-I then took a ride to the Anthem Veterans Memorial and took this picture.
-Perch Base member Carlton Clarke
+I then took a ride to the Anthem Veterans Memorial and took these pictures.
+Perch Base member CC Clarke

 was also present for the solar alignment.